 Find the epicenter for art, culture, food, and music in Fishtown, Philly

 If you’re thinking of moving to the City of Brotherly Love, native Philadelphians will tell you to check out Fishtown, Philly.
 This spot has grown into a cool area for young professionals and creative minds who are looking for a hip Philadelphia neighborhood to call home.
 With a thriving art and music scene and incredible restaurants and bars, Fishtown is truly the place to be if you want to experience what’s new and exciting.
-Our coliving spaces in Philadelphia are incredible and a great way to experience Fishtown.
+Our coliving spaces in Philadelphia , including Common Frankford in the heart of Fishtown, is a great way to experience the neighborhood.

 To help you get better acquainted with this hot part of town, you can explore this guide to Fishtown, Philly.
 You’ll learn a little bit about the history of the area before getting a quick lesson on where to eat, drink, and play.

 First things first, how did Fishtown get its name?

 Fishtown is a unique name, to say the least.
 If you’re wondering how the neighborhood got its name, you aren’t alone.
 Many people are scratching their heads and asking, “Why is Fishtown called Fishtown?”
 Out of all of the Philadelphia neighborhoods, Fishtown is one of the oddest names.